hpyproject/hpy/docs/porting-example/index.rst

 .. literalinclude:: steps/step_02_hpy_legacy.c
     :lineno-match:
     :start-at: HPyDef_METH(Point_norm, "norm", Point_norm_impl, HPyFunc_NOARGS, .doc="Distance from origin.")
-    :end-before: // this is the getter for the associated object
+    :end-before: // this is an LEGACY function which casts a PyObject* into a PyPointObject*

 To define a method we use `HPyDef_METH` instead of `HPyDef_SLOT`. `HPyDef_METH` creates a small structure defining the method.
 The first argument is the name